sofent11/CodeRover/README.md

 Control [Codex](https://openai.com/index/codex/) from your iPhone.
 Remodex is a local-first open-source bridge + iOS app that keeps the Codex runtime on your Mac and lets your phone connect through a paired encrypted channel over your LAN or tailnet.

+It's fork from https://github.com/Emanuele-web04/remodex ,thanks to their original greate work

 > **I am very early in this project.
 Expect bugs.**
 >
 > I am not actively accepting contributions yet.
 If you still want to help, read [CONTRIBUTING.md](CONTRIBUTING.md) first.

 ## Get the App

-Install the Remodex app from [TestFlight](https://testflight.apple.com/join/PKZhBUVM) before you run `remodex up`.
+Build you self.

 Once the app is installed, onboarding inside Remodex walks you through pairing and scanning the QR from inside the app.